mattermost/docs/source/process/how-to-run-a-hackathon.rst

 ----------------------------------------------------------------

 1. Do not use your own Zoom link for Hackathon calls.
 Recommend using a company Zoom link, or one created specifically for Hackathon.
 2. In Zoom, go to **Settings > Recording** and set **Recording consent** to true.
-This prompts participants for consent to be recorded when recording starts.
+This prompts participants to consent to be recorded when recording starts.

 Note that the list below contains suggestions or questions that are not yet incorporated into the above process.
 For developer feedback from November/2019 Hackathon, see `this retrospective <https://community.mattermost.com/core/pl/xuirmrmob38oznx75j8cj3bkme>`_.